 Standard Italian was adopted by the Italian state after the unification of Italy in the 19th century.
 As a result, a lot of regional dialects, known as Regional Italian, exist.

 Keep this in mind with localization.
 Paying attention to these regional dialects is important if you really want to reach specific regions of Italy (especially in a marketing sense).

-Italian is a gendered language.
-English is a non-gendered language.
+Italian is a gendered language, English is not

 This means words have different suffixes that indicate male or female.
 This includes animals or even inanimate objects.
 (In English, we call these things “it.”
 In Italian, they are given gender.)
 Because nouns are masculine and feminine, adjectives will also need to agree with them.

 Italian, like English, uses the Latin Alphabet.
 However, they do not use the letters j, k, w, x, and y unless they refer to some Latin expressions or foreign words.
 Italian language and culture have a great influence on our English vocabulary, especially when it comes to music, food, architecture and design.